diogodutra/flight-delay-prediction/README.md

 Then, the table will have its columns modified for adaptation to the scikit-learn type.
 For instance, there will be conversion from string to datetime type and the **"Flight Delay"** label in minutes will be calculated from the difference between the scheduled and the real arrivals.

 The final input table will be saved as local file for persistent access.
-This file will also be available at the repository for public offline access.
+This file will also be available at the repository for public access.

 ### 3rd File - Exploration
 The prepared input table will then be used for a series of plots to better understand how is the data variation over its dimensions.
 We will focus on how each feature is correlated with the label **"Flight Delay"**.